takuron/AegixPass/README.md

 ### Features

 -   **Deterministic**: Always generates the same password from the same inputs.
 -   **Secure**: Your master password is never stored.
-It uses strong cryptographic hash functions (SHA-256, Blake3) and a cryptographically secure pseudo-random number generator (ChaCha20).
+It uses strong cryptographic hash functions (Argon2id, Scrypt, SHA-256, Blake3) and a cryptographically secure pseudo-random number generator (ChaCha20).
 -   **Customizable**: Easily define password length, character sets, and algorithms using a JSON configuration file.
 -   **Guaranteed Complexity**: Ensures that at least one character from each specified character set is included in the final password.